vicent-dev/ddd/README.md

 # DDD-GO

-Work in progress package for apply ddd with go programming language
+Work in progress package for applying ddd with go programming language

 ### Run example